Jesuit missions in North America: First Mission (1609)

 The Jesuits established a mission on Penobscot Bay in 1609, which was part of the French colony of Acadia.

 Second Mission (1611)

 The Jesuits wanted to participate in these forays into new lands.
 On October 25, 1604, the Jesuit Father Pierre Coton requested his General Superior Claudio Acquaviva to send two missionaries to Terre-Neuve.
 As a result, in 1611 the two first Jesuits, Pierre Biard and Enemond Massé, were able to leave for Port Royal in Acadia.
 The mission failed in 1613 following a raid by Virginians.

 Third Mission (1613)

 A third mission was built on Mount Desert Island in 1613.

 Fourth mission (1625)

-The Jesuits conceived plans to move their efforts to the banks of the Saint-Laurent river.
-A fourth mission was established in 1625, made by Fathers Charles Lalemant (as Superior), Enemond Massé, Jean de Brébeuf, and assistants François Charton and Gilbert Buret.
+The Jesuits conceived plans to move their efforts to the shore of the St. Lawrence River.
+A fourth mission was established in 1625 by Fathers Charles Lalemant as Superior, Enemond Massé, St. Jean de Brébeuf, and assistants François Charton and Gilbert Buret.
 This mission failed following the occupation of Quebec by English forces in 1629.